smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Built-in Nav System Destination/index.md

 # Setting the Built-in Navigation Destination
-Setting a Navigation Destination allows you to send a GPS location, prompting the user to navigate to that location using their embedded navigation.
-When using the `SendLocation` RPC, you will not receive a callback about how the user interacted with this location, only if it was successfully sent to Core and received.
-It will be handled by Core from that point on using the embedded navigation system.
+The `SendLocation` RPC gives you the ability to send a GPS location to the embedded navigation app on the head unit.
+When the request is sent, the user will be prompted to navigate to that location using the embedded navigation app.

+When using the `SendLocation` RPC, you will not have access to any information about how the user interacted with this location, only if the request was successfully sent to Core.
+The request will be handled by Core from that point on using the embedded navigation system.
-!!! note
-The send location feature is only supported for the embedded navigation application; it does not work with mobile navigation apps at this time.

 !!!
+NOTE
+The send location feature is only supported for the embedded navigation app; it does not work with mobile navigation apps at this time.
+!!!

 ## Detecting if SendLocation is Available
-`SendLocation` is a newer RPC, so there is a possibility that not all head units will support it, especially if you are connected to a head unit that does not have an embedded navigation. @![iOS]To check if `SendLocation` is supported, you may look at the `SDLManager`'s `systemCapabilityManager` property after the ready handler is called.
-Or, you may use `SDLManager`'s `permissionManager` property to ask for the permission status of `SendLocation`.!@ @![android, javaSE, javaEE] To see if `SendLocation` is supported, you may look at `HmiCapabilities` that can be retrieved using `SystemCapabilityManager`. !@
+`SendLocation` is a newer RPC, so there is a possibility that not all head units will support the request.
+To check if `SendLocation` is supported, you may look at the @![iOS]`SDLManager`!@ @![android, javaSE, javaEE]`SdlManager`!@'s `systemCapabilityManager` property after the ready handler is called.
+Or, you may use @![iOS]`SDLManager`!@ @![android, javaSE, javaEE]`SdlManager`!@'s `permissionManager` property to ask for the permission status of `SendLocation`.

-!!! note
 `SendLocation` is an RPC that is usually restricted by OEMs.
-As a result, the OEM you are connecting to may limit app functionality if you are not approved to use it.
+As a result, the head unit you are connecting to may limit app functionality if you do not have permission to use the request.
-!!!

 @![iOS]
 ##### Objective-C